web3-authn/tatchi/passkey-sdk/src/__tests__/README.md

 ## Test Architecture

 The test suite uses Playwright with a Chromium browser to test real WebAuthn functionality using virtual authenticators.
-Tests run against a local development server and import the built SDK from copied assets.
+Tests run against a local development server and import the built SDK served at `/sdk/*` by the Vite dev plugin (no file copying).

 ### Key Components